distressedrook/restorev/README.md

 # Restorev
-A production quality, non-trivial, educational project on iOS and node.js
+A production quality, non-trivial, collection of educational projects on various platforms.

 ## Requirements